 Work history

 Always list your work experience beginning with your most recent job.
 Use bullet points to draw the eye to your most impressive achievements.
 This section will help hiring managers see your professional highlights at a glance.
+Make sure to use specific examples with outcomes to showcase what you bring to the table.

 Skills